narkhy/MatrixHasYou/README.md

 - Add some code so that any keyboard inputs won't be printed on screen while the script runs (since Neo presses "CTRL + X", and later "Esc" twice and these actions show nothing on his screen).

+- for the scripts running from .bashrc ideally they should run only the first time the terminal is launched per session (otherwise, if you launch terminals often, it can rapidly become annoying), or once a day, or once every 8 hours, for instance.
+But I'm quite a begginer both at Shell scripting and Python and at this moment I have no idea how to accomplish that.

-Please, if you know how to accomplish any of these ^ feel free to contribute on the project's Git at: https://github.com/narkhy/MatrixHasYou
+If you know how to accomplish any of these ^ feel free to contribute on the project's Git at: https://github.com/narkhy/MatrixHasYou

-Also, if you like The Matrix aesthetics, try (and rate) my Matrix inspired theme for Firefox: https://addons.mozilla.org/es/firefox/addon/the-matrix-has-you/
+If you like "The Matrix" aesthetics, try (and please rate) my Matrix inspired theme for Firefox at: https://addons.mozilla.org/es/firefox/addon/the-matrix-has-you/